József Tóth (politician, born 1950): Mayor of 13th District of Budapest (1994-present)

 József Tóth became mayor of the 13th district of Budapest on 11 December 1994 as the candidate of the Hungarian Socialist Party, with 36.07% of the vote.
 As of the 2024 Hungarian local elections, this is the only time Tóth has won a mayoral term with less than 50% of the vote.

 He has won every single mayoral election in the 13th District since being elected in 1994.
 Most recently, he won an eighth term as mayor in the 2024 Hungarian local elections with 77.79% of the vote, with this being his second highest ever result in mayoral elections in the district.

 The 13th District has seen increased focus on the environment under József Tóth's mayorship, with thousands extra trees being planted in the district and extra green spaces and parks as part of the AngyalZÖLD strategy, which was first put in place in 2008, during his fourth mayoral term.

 Despite their diverging political views, József Tóth had a close relationship to former Fidesz Mayor of Budapest István Tarlós, who, in an October 2024 interview, called the mayor of the 13th District "one of the best district mayors in Budapest today – and has been for a long time."

 Despite his closeness with István Tarlós, József Tóth was a major supporter of the opposition party candidate for the Mayor of Budapest, Gergely Karácsony, during the 2019 Budapest mayoral election in October, which Karácsony won.
 Tóth had helped Karácsony while he was the mayor of Zugló from 2014 to 2019 when it came to learning about the profession of city manager.
-He also supported Karácsony in the primary election for the 2019 mayoral election, campaining with him in Lehel Tér in June of that year.
+He also supported Karácsony in the primary election for the 2019 mayoral election, campaigning with him in Lehel Tér in June of that year.
 According to Karácsony, "the example of József Tóth proves that a city can succeed with social democratic governance – even in the face of government headwinds."
 He also supported Karácsony's campaign for a second term as mayor in the 2024 Budapest mayoral election, which he won.